 Brown dog ticks can transmit Rocky Mountain spotted fever, canine babesiosis, and canine ehrlichiosis.

 Due to the increasing spread of ticks and also the ever-increasing percentage of ticks that carry dangerous pathogens, tick protection measures are more important than ever.
-Ticks can transmit diseases such as tick-borne relapsing fever, tick paralysis, Lyme disease tularemia and many others.
-The personal suffering in humans due to tick bite, as well as economic damage caused by disease-related sickness is considerable.
+Ticks can transmit diseases such as tick-borne relapsing fever, tick paralysis, Lyme disease tularemia, and many others.

 And it’s not just people who are tormented by ticks, our pets, dogs, cats also suffer very badly from ticks.
 Here too, only regular control and preventive measures help.
 Farm animals and livestock are also affected to a large extent and the economic losses can be enormous if preventive measures are neglected.